GHOSTS of COLCHESTER

 Colchester Historical Society Spooky Cemetery Tours

-On Friday, October 23rd the Colchester Historical Society will be holding a Spooky Cemetery Tour at the Colchester Burying Ground.
-The cemetery tours will highlight the living history of notable characters from Colchester’s past in three consecutive forty-five minute tours at 5:30, 6:30 and 7:30 pm.
+On Friday, October 21st and Sunday, October 23rd the Colchester Historical Society will be holding a Spooky Cemetery Tour at the Colchester Burying Ground.
+The cemetery tours will highlight the living history of notable characters from Colchester’s past in continuous tours on Friday from 6-8 pm and on Sunday from 3-5 pm.
 The historic Colchester Burying Ground, located behind Old Bacon Academy, is one of the finest graveyards in eastern Connecticut featuring the remains of many prominent citizens with stones carved by some of the finest area artisans.

 Spooky Tour participants will meet the ghosts of some of Colchester’s most prominent citizens from long ago.
-Ghosts from the past will include Abigail Newton Bacon, Dr. John Watrous, Rev. John Bulkeley, Young Catherine Isham, Martha Carrier, Pvt.
-George Evans, Lt.
-John Bigelow and more.
-The ghosts will be portrayed by members of both the Colchester Historical Society and the Colchester Community Theater.
+The ghosts will be portrayed by members of the Colchester Historical Society, the Colchester Community Theater and local citizens.

-The Spooky Cemetery Tours will begin at the fence behind the Colchester Hayward Fire Museum at 100 South Main Street.
+The Spooky Cemetery Tours will begin at the fence behind the Colchester Hayward Fire Company Museum on South Main Street.
 The Cemetery Tours are guided and recommended for both adults and families with children.
-The tours coincide with the Trick-or-Trunk event on the Town Green.
 All children 16 and under must be accompanied by an adult.
 Bring a flashlight to enhance your experience.

-Tour space is limited and advanced sales tickets are recommended.
-Advance sale and Colchester Historical Society Member tickets are $5 for an adult or $10 for a family.
-Tickets at the gate will be $10 per adult or $15 for a family.
-Tickets may be purchased by calling 860-537-5596 or via email at email@example.com.
+Tour space is limited and advanced reservations are suggested.
+Tickets are $5 for an adult or $10 for a family. .
+Tickets may be purchased by calling 860-537-5596 or via email at firstname.lastname@example.org.

 Your ticket includes refreshments at the nearby Colchester Historical Society Museum following each tour.
 In case of rain the program will be held at the museum.
 Contact us at: email@example.com.